ajithrn/FluxStack/README.md

 2. Edit the SCSS files to customize colors, branding, etc.
 3. Compile the SCSS files
 4. The changes will be applied to the admin interface

+### How do I enable or disable theme modules?
+The Module Manager allows you to control which modules are active:
+1. Navigate to **Appearance > FluxStack Settings** in the WordPress admin
+2. Use the toggle switches to enable or disable specific modules
+3. The system will automatically handle dependencies between modules
+4. Click "Save Changes" to apply your settings
+5. Disabled modules won't load, improving performance

 ## Changelog